 As a heterosexual, I am privileged to walk through campus without fear of physical or verbal harm based solely on my sexual identity.

 As a heterosexual, I am privileged to be a member of the dominant culture, and I may choose to be an Ally for gay, lesbian, bisexual, and transgender students.

 Taken from: Wall, V. (1995) Beyond Tolerance: Gays, lesbians, and bisexuals on campus.
 A handbook of structured experiences and exercises for training and development.
 American College Personnel Association.

-Just as LGBTQ people go through different stages of coming out, heterosexual people also experience changes in attitudes toward sexual minorities.
+Just as LGBTQIA+ people go through different stages of coming out, heterosexual people also experience changes in attitudes toward sexual minorities.
 Some may start at the very beginning or enter at a later stage.
 Some may reach the final stage, while other may never be quite able to reach that far.
 Where are you in the process of becoming an Ally?
 Take a moment to think of where your friends and family members may fall on this scale.